kenneth558/plant_resistance_primary_perception_IN_DEVELOPMENT/latest developments on this project.md

 <dl><dt>30 Jun 2020</dt></dl>While populating the jig, I found a couple issues that really need to be addressed still before it will work.
 A new jig will arrive tomorrow which might work.

-<dl><dt>27 Jun 2020</dt></dl>Done designing new jig and orderd it.
+<dl><dt>27 Jun 2020</dt></dl>Done designing new jig and ordered it.
 Now building a board with this jig that I took a utiiity knife to and made it workable.

 <dl><dt>26 Jun 2020</dt></dl>Jig received.
 Building a board while tweaking the jig design in small ways.